-With the exception of the parameter "pain in shoulder", the quality of life measurements always showed an advantage for the patients in the mistletoe group.
+With the exception of the parameter "pain in shoulder", the quality of life measurements always showed an advantage for the patients in the mistletoe therapy group.

-There was only one side effect of grade II in the mistletoe group resulting in an oversized local reaction at the injection site.
+There was only one side effect of grade II in the mistletoe therapy group resulting in an oversized local reaction at the injection site.
 Thus the therapy could be classified as safe.